 Civic Engagement Activities

 Resident Advisory Board (RAB) - The OHA Resident Advisory Board (RAB) was created as a resident organization that represents the interests of residents at large and participates in the annual planning process.
 The first RAB was recruited, nominated and trained during the 1999-2000 fiscal year and since that time the RAB has met regularly and continues to provide valuable input to OHA's Annual Plan and HUD reports, as well as other issues that have impacted the agency over the years.
-The RAB is actively engaged in several projects, including providing editorial oversight of the OUR Voice newsletter and most recently, developing and opening the first city-wide Resident Leadership Center.
+The RAB is actively engaged in several projects, including its annual Halloween gift bag and senior emergency kit distribution for our public housing and Asset Managed properties.

-RAB meetings are held the first Thursday of every month, with every other meeting currently reserved as a working session.
-Meetings are held in the Board of Commissioners Room at OHA's main administrative building at 1619 Harrison Street, Oakland, CA from 5:00PM-7:00PM.
+RAB meetings are held the second Wednesday of every month.
+Meetings are held in the Executive Conference Room at OHA's main administration building at 1619 Harrison Street, Oakland, CA from 5:00PM-7:00PM.
 Refreshments are served at 5:00PM.
+The meeting is also facilitated on Zoom at:

 Volunteer Program- the Volunteer Program provides residents the opportunity to build community and promote civic involvement in the OHA community.
 The Volunteer Program is designed to provide support to community efforts, and build and foster positive relationships with community members.
 Volunteer activities may include: